 ‘Top Tier’ thus became a colossal brand and trademark, separating regular gas from higher-quality fuel (including gasoline and diesel), which were optimized for improved performance, fuel efficiency, and engine lifespan.
 Automakers that supported the Top Tier standard include BMW, General Motors, Honda, Mercedes-Benz, Toyota, and Audi, among others.

-Is Top Tier Gas Really Worth It?
+Is Top Tier Gas Worth It?

 Despite the higher price per gallon associated with Top Tier gas, and the myth around it, it’s definitely worth the hype.
 A lab test result of Top Tier gasoline, when compared to regular gas, showed that after 4,000 miles of simulated driving, the Top Tier gasoline left fewer carbon deposits on the fuel injectors, combustion components, and intake valves.

 But, Top Tier gas also has to exceed the additive standards applicable to gasoline and diesel set by the EPA.
 While it might not showcase early on, carbon deposits, over the long run, can cause performance issues.
-And, even cause added wear and tear to your car’s engine.
+And, even causes added wear and tear to your car’s engine.
 In short, Top Tier gas ensures that your car runs longer, smoother, and cleaner.

 Those detergent additives in Top Tier gas basically increase the rate at which impurities are burnt out in your car’s engine.
 First coming to light back in 2004, the NHTSA also recommends using Top Tier gasoline and diesel.
 They confirm that it does, in fact, have excellent carbon deposit reduction capabilities.
 However, is Top Tier gas or diesel worth the price?